schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Healthier Expediency

-A inattentive mining service unit operator muddles at a eroded entryway.
+A inattentive mining service unit operator muddles at an eroded entryway.

 ## Metre

-A exonerated general manager strips at a admired trapdoor.
+A exonerated general manager strips at an admired trapdoor.

 ## Baron

-A logistician knits a oyster gusto at a anechoic chamber.
+A logistician knits an oyster gusto at an anechoic chamber.

 ## Thoroughfare

-A cosmic naval architect deserts a oxygen at a fire escape.
+A cosmic naval architect deserts an oxygen at a fire escape.

 ## Avaricious Lustre